breakpoint25/reactnd-project-readable/README.md

 A front-end application called 'readable' was created from scratch to provide a Reddit-like application where users can create Posts, Comments, and Voting.

-The application was built primarly using React, redux, and React-Router.
+The application was built primarly using React, Redux, and React-Router.

 [Project Rubric](https://review.udacity.com/#!/rubrics/1017/view)